compiler-dept/speck/README.md

 As you can see, we wrote some code we want to test (`int number = 4 + 3;`).
 We assume we are testing the `+` operator for its correctness.
-To give `Speck` a hint about if every went ok or wrong, you have to use assertions.
+To give `Speck` a hint about if everything went okay or wrong, you have to use assertions.
 There are different types of assertions implemented.
 Scroll down to find out what assertions are possible.
 In the **addition** example above, we let `Speck` check that `number` is indeed `7` at the end of the test.